Skip to content

 What can you see on a visit?

 The majority of this work is taking place further into the estate, however, when you visit Wallington over the coming months and years, you will be able to find out all about the projects underway during your visit to the main visitor areas.
 From displays in our Visitor Welcome building, to pop up stands in the courtyard, to family-friendly events.
 We will be heading out into the community to bring the details to you and there will be films and other content created for the website to keep you up to date, which will also play in our Visitor Welcome building.
-Beaver sticks in visitor welcome, opportunity to go on tours with Wild Intrigue
+You can see crayfish and beaver sticks in visitor welcome and have the opportunity to go on beaver enclosure tours or beaver dusk safaris with Wild Intrigue.

 How can you get involved?